 Elite Waste Disposal provides curbside recycling service every first and third Thursday.
 Recyclables must be placed in recycle cans and at curbside by 7 a.m.

 Acceptable products are newsprint (non-shiny); glass, aluminum cans, tin cans (rinsed and labels removed); plastics, long-necked and with a one or two recycling symbols on the bottom of the bottle.
 Junk mail and bundled cardboard are also accepted.
 All items can be co-mingled in the recycling can with the yellow lid.

-New Germany provides a cleanup day for city residents each spring and fall at the city shed on Carver County Road 33 (State Ave.
+New Germany provides a cleanup day for city residents each spring in May at the city shed on Carver County Road 33 (State Ave.
 North).
 A small disposal fee applies for some items.

 The compost site is open from April-November and is for leaves, lawn clippings, and garden waste.
 It is located at the city shed.
 Christmas trees are also recycled at the Mayer site.

 The city bills for water and sewer usage on a monthly basis.
 Rates are based on a service charge, plus a charge per 1,000 gallons used.
 There is a $10 penalty for residents who fail to provide their meter reading by the due date.
 Failure to pay a utility bill results in water being turned off.
 Water is turned on upon payment of the utility bill plus a $50 service charge.
 If you are moving, contact the city clerk at (952) 353-2488 with a final meter reading, forwarding address, moving date, and the new owner’s name.

 Recreational fires are allowed if they meet city guidelines.
 Please check with the city hall before burning.